 Long gone are the days when most people’s experiences of ethical cosmetics extended to a Body Shop gift set or a trip to a health shop for organic shampoo.
 Ethical cosmetics companies were once few and far between, and they would shout about their credentials from the rooftops.

 These days, companies are increasingly embracing moral principles.
-As the wellness trend continues, we're increasingly aware of what we're putting on our faces, as well as into our bodies, and there is greater demand for chemical-free, ethically-made cosmetics than ever before.
+As the wellness trend continues, we're increasingly aware of what we're putting on our faces, as well as into our bodies, and there is greater demand for ethically-made cosmetics than ever before.

 The testing of cosmetics and their ingredients on animals was outlawed in Britain in 1998 and in March 2013, an EU law was put into place which made it illegal to sell animal-tested cosmetics in Europe, even if the testing was conducted outside the continent.
 This means cosmetic brands must come up with new ways to set themselves apart in the marketplace of ethical beauty.